 As marketing veterans, each with 18+ years of experience building digital, social, and brand marketing campaigns, PMP's Co-Founders mastered navigating the highly nuanced and heavily regulated marketing landscape for cannabis and plant medicine companies.

 It is PMP's mission to provide safe compliant marketing expertise for cannabis and psychedelic brands and organizations.
 Along with team members and industry partners across the country, PMP has the knowledge and skills to develop creative marketing campaigns and advertising opportunities for brands in the plant medicine space.

-With the need for higher medicine education on the rise, PMP provides weekly content on "The Vine: A Plant Media Project Podcast" available on all podcast platforms, writes content on The Vine Blog, and produces virtual and in-person events for the community.
+With the need for entheogen education on the rise, PMP provides weekly content on "The Vine: A Plant Media Project Podcast" available on all podcast platforms, writes content on The Vine Blog, and produces virtual and in-person events for the community.

-Gina Vensel is a media professional.
-In addition to PMP, she is the owner of Easy Street Promotions LLC, a Pittsburgh-based marketing and events company.
-She is a marketing consultant, producer, digital marketing and social media educator.
-Vensel is the Founder of LiveMusicPGH.com, a website dedicated to supporting and connecting local musicians with the community.
-She also sits on the Board of Directors for IdeasPGH, a nonprofit producer of TEDxPittsburgh, a locally organized TED event.
-She is a cannabis educator and advocate working to end the stigma both in her community and nationally.
+Gina Vensel is a media professional and events producer.
+In addition to PMP, she is the owner of Easy Street Promotions LLC, a Pittsburgh-based events and promotions company.
+She is a marketing consultant, producer, digital marketing and social media educator, and music promoter.
+Vensel sits on the Board of Directors for TEDxPittsburgh, a locally organized TED event.
+She is a plant medicine educator and activist working to end the stigma and fighting for drug decriminalization in her community as part of DecrimPGH.
+She currently advocates for statewide cannabis legalization in Pennsylvania as well as national reform.
 Gina lives in the McCandless neighborhood of Pittsburgh, PA with her husband and daughter.